DanCat6300/nemo-jupyterlab/README.md

 The project is to develop a kernel with Nemo Datalog Reasoner as an interpreter.
 This may also involves extending UI components of the frontend, Jupyter Lab.

-See jlx_nemo for more information regarding frontend part.
+See jlx_nemo for frontend extension.
-See kernel.py in the nemo_kernel folder.
+See kernel development in the nemo_kernel folder.

 ## Project setup

 To avoid dependency conflict, a virtual environment should be set up.

-1. Install Anaconda, we will use conda for terminal commands.
+1. Install *Anaconda* to use `conda` for terminal commands.
 2. Create a conda environment and **activate the environment**.

     ```shell